RioNagata/website/README.md

 | Chat | Sends the message that user has written.
 This only applies if user has written a message | chat() |
 | Log Out | Logout the user.
 The page will redirect to Login page | logOut() |

+**Adduser Component**
+Adduser component is the component that adds the user into the system.
+Adduser page includes the form for adding a new user.
+Adding user needs to include all information aboout users such as username, email, password, userrole and userid.
+User cannot be created if one or more information is missing.
+When user form send to the front-end, the database checks if the userid is taken or not.
+If the userid is not taken, then the user will added to the database and sends the page to the user page.

+**Updateuser Component**
+Updateuser component is the component that updates the user into the system.
+Updateuser page includes the form for updating user information.
+Updating user needs to include all information aboout users such as username, email, password, userrole and userid.
+User information cannot be changed if one or more information is missing.
+When user form send to the front-end, the database checks if the userid is already in the database.
+If the userid is already there, then the user information will updated to the database and sends the page to the user page.

+**Users Component**
+Users Component is the component that displays all user's data into a webpage in a table format. the table consists of user's information such as username, user email, userrole, and each has an edit button to navigate to update user page, and delete button to delete the user.
+When the user pressed delete button, the user is deleted from the database and the page will be reloaded to see that the user is deleted.

 **Services**
+##### Socket Service
 This project uses sockets service to use socket.io.

 initSocket(): This method initialises socket.